RankquantRQ

 Is n_u = 2 really enough to normalize a reviewer?+

 Just barely.
 With n_u = 2 a reviewer's σ_u has df = 1 and is extremely noisy.
-We admit them because (a) excluding them would throw away a lot of crowd data, and (b) the noise they introduce is correctly booked at the product-level CI-floor through the 1/√N_eff scaling.
+We admit them because (a) excluding them would throw away a lot of crowd data, and (b) the noise they introduce is booked at the product level rather than hidden: it widens SE(Ẑ) = 1/√N_eff and so the 90% floor we publish, and where the item's whole sample is thin the AI-adjusted percentile shrinks its mean by n/(n + 53).
 Reviewers with larger n_u contribute more stable z-scores, which is exactly what we want.

 What happens to reviewers with only one review?+

-They're on file but excluded from R1, R2, and R3.
+They're on file but excluded from all three published figures.
 A single-review reviewer has no personal distribution — μ_u and σ_u are undefined — so there's no z-score to contribute.
 Their rating is still visible on individual product pages as raw data.

 What's the difference between N_raw and N_eff?+